Baralong incidents: Action of 24 September 1915

-U-41 was in the process of sinking SS Urbino with gunfire when Baralong arrived on the scene, flying an American flag.
-When U-41 surfaced near Baralong, the latter opened fire while continuing to fly the American flag, and sank the U-boat.
+U-41 was in the process of sinking SS Urbino with gunfire when Baralong, which had set out from Falmouth the day before, arrived on the scene, flying an American flag.
+Baralong followed U-41's instructions while at the same time manoevring to 700 yards and an angle where her guns could fire.
+Baralong opened fire with starboard and rear guns, marines aiding with rifle fire.
+The conning tower was struck killing the captain and six crew, and other shots struck the hull.
+U-41 began to list then dived.
+It abruptly resurfaced and only two crew escaped (a wounded Leutnant and the helmsman) from a hatch before it sank again.
+The two crew and the crew of the Urbino were picked up by Baralong before it returned to Falmouth the following morning.

+When U-41 surfaced near Baralong, the latter allegedly opened fire while continuing to fly the American flag, and sank the U-boat.

 Aftermath of the second incident

 Unlike the neutral Americans in the first incident, the only witnesses to the second attack were the German and British sailors present.
 Oberleutnant zur See Iwan Crompton, after returning to Germany from a prisoner-of-war camp, reported that Baralong had run down the lifeboat he was in; he leapt clear and was soon afterward taken aboard Baralong.
 The British crew denied that they had run down the lifeboat.
 Crompton later published an account of U-41's exploits in 1917, U-41: der zweite Baralong-Fall, which termed the sinking of U-41 a "second Baralong case".

 The event was also commemorated by a propaganda medal designed by the German engraver Karl Goetz.
 This was one of many medals that were popular in Germany from about 1910 to 1940.